asyrjasalo/dockoon/bicep/README.md

 By default, API version set named 'v1' is created and the version is carried as part of the URL.
 To deploy a new API version, set e.g. `api_version=v2`.

+### Revision

+Revisions can be used within API version to implement canary-like deployment.
+Note that a new revision is created in API Management only if the new API specification introduces changes.

 If you want to switch the latest API revision live manually, add parameter `api_set_current=false`.
 By default, **the new revision is set as current**, which may not be wanted in production environment.
-Note that a new revision is created in API Management only if the new API specification introduces changes.

 ### Subscription